JvRondon/Curso_JS/README.md

 # Curso_JS

 JavaScript Course that i'm studying,
-It has a lot of things,Including the basics!
+It has a lot of things, Including the basics!